 All projects should be able to pay their bills within a month of receiving them without anticipating that NBRC will cover costs immediately.
+NBRC's reimbursement process is a twostep process.
+Once NBRC has processed a reimbursement the request is sent to our financial services provider who handles the functional work of disbursing the Commission's funding.
 Assume for planning purposes that NBRC funds may be received a month after submitting a request for reimbursement.

-Note that USDA projects are reimbursed on a monthly basis and may take at least 30 days to process.
+NOTE: USDA projects are reimbursed on a monthly basis and may take at least 30 days to process.